msfninja/schedule/README.md

 Schedule is an open source project licensed under the [GNU General Public License version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
 To see what you may and may not do with the source code of this project, see the [license](https://github.com/msfninja/schedule/blob/main/LICENSE).
 The license can also be found in the root directory of the project as `LICENSE`.

-Schedule is open source because 1) this way users can see how the thing works and what it does for themselves, 2) other developers can utilize the code and 3) I believe in open source, and it defines my<sup id="l-ref-4"><a href="#ref-4">4</a></sup> fundamental understandings of how things should be, what is right and what is unjust.
+Schedule is open source because 1) this way users can see how the thing works and what it does for themselves, 2) other developers can utilize the code and 3) I<sup id="l-ref-4"><a href="#ref-4">4</a></sup> believe in open source, and it defines my fundamental understandings of how things should be, what is right and what is unjust.

 As a sidenote, I personally do not manage or work on any projects that are explicitly proprietary or portray the ideology of proprietary software.